weumn00b/Reversing/ReversingLinuxModules.md

 ### **What is the name of the function that converts keycodes to strings?**
 ---

-This one is really easy.
+This one is simple.
 In the functions you will remember a function called keycode_to_string .
 This is the correct function.

  ![Pasted image 20241216221047](https://github.com/user-attachments/assets/7b577f96-8e3c-42cb-b3f5-0afb92101b52)
 <br>